Fiber Conversion Process

 Customer Activation

-Once all other phases are complete, it is time to switch your fiber network on!
-At this point, customers can fully take advantage of the fiber benefits.
+Once all other phases are complete, it is time to switch on your fiber network!
+At this point, customers can fully take advantage of the benefits of fiber.

 Our team performs tests to ensure everything is running smoothly.
 If any issues pop up, we are on it.
 We are here to assist you every step of the way, ensuring a seamless and trouble-free transition to your new high-speed internet connection.